 Since cerebral palsy is a disability that affects the cerebellum and other parts of the brain, it is closely related to a number of different medical conditions that have adverse effects on the health and quality of life of a baby.

 Congenital Conditions: According to the CDC, 80% to 90% of all cerebral palsy cases are caused by congenital conditions.
 This means that most occurrences of brain injury take place during pregnancy.
-The CDC states that there are a number of risk factors and/or conditions linked to cerebral palsy acquired before or during childbirth, including:
+The CDC states there are a number of risk factors and/or conditions linked to cerebral palsy acquired before or during childbirth, including:

 - Premature birth